Updated: Jan 2

 Soul: The Soul needs Self-Love, Reflective Moments & Deeper Insight

 Winter allows us the down time to receive even deeper messages from our Soul.
 You know, that little whisper nudging us when something good or bad is about to happen.
 All of us have an inner life - our Soul.
 The Soul is a living thing that needs nurturing, some TLC and attention.
 It is easy to take care of all of our "stuff" in Winter - organizing closets, painting rooms and cleaning out garages.
 While I am all for keeping my life in order and maintaining a clean home, I believe it is crucial to care for our Soul.
 If you experience feeling overwhelmed at times, this is actually your Soul trying to chat with you.
-It is telling you to take a time out.
+It is telling you to take time out.
 This isn't being lazy, this is a nourishing time for the Soul and in your best interest for overall wellness.
 It can be easy to brush this off and keep going, doing and completing errands - "stuff".
 Allow Winter time to go deep within to reflect, restore and nourish from the inside out.
 The beauty of Winter is its ability to shift one’s focus from the externals of life to the inner place of introspection and self-reflection.
 Notice Winter’s stillness, quiet, and reprieve.
 Take time to “be” and know it is okay to merge with the theme of Winter, a time to slow down and take an internal observation of areas in your life that you would like to release rather than replant into the growing season of Spring.

 There are many ways to nourish the Soul during the Winter months.
-One of my favorites include a long walk on the beach.
+One of my favorites includes a long walk on the beach.
 I am fortunate to live near the beach and can enjoy walks year around.
 Other Soul nourishment might include writing/journaling.
-Reading something inspirational or simply loosing myself by reading a really good fiction book.
+Reading something inspirational or simply losing myself by reading a really good fiction book.
 Breathing in the salty air of the ocean or clean mountain air.
 Visiting a new area (even a new local area can help) and scoping out the beauty, the scene.
-Indulge or immersing myself in music I love -especially on a walk or during a workout at the gym.
+Indulge or immerse myself in music I love -especially on a walk or during a workout at the gym.
 Getting pampered - manicure/pedicure, a facial, a massage.

 Winter time is a great time to go within and ask yourself some of the deeper questions that help reveal more of your authentic self.
-When is the last time you took some time to reflect and ask yourself questions such as: "What are the kinds of things I like to do for myself when I need some voluntary solitude, some alone time?"
+When was the last time you took some time to reflect and ask yourself questions such as: "What are the kinds of things I like to do for myself when I need some voluntary solitude, some alone time?"
 Or "What skill, strength or gift do you wish you could use more fully?"
-Sometimes it is helpful to review your current situation, habits or routines and asking the question "When you visualize your ideal life, how do you see yourself starting your day?"
-There are many questions to be asked for the various areas in your life.
+Sometimes it is helpful to review your current situation, habits or routines and ask the question "When you visualize your ideal life, how do you see yourself starting your day?"
+There are many questions to be asked about various areas in your life.
 If you would like to receive my Self-Discovery Questions, simply send me an email and I would be happy to share these with you.
 And if you decide you would like some coaching and support, I look forward to connecting with you!

 Enjoy Inspirational Quotes, in my book: Uber Empowerment Quotes: 500 Inspirational Quotes for Knowledge, Insight & Wisdom.